-Crucially, this interdependence did not take the form of hierarchical domination.
-The community principle prevailed over-but did not eliminate-the importance of hierarchy.
-These GCC programs appeared to be engaged in an effort to simultaneously maintain a high level of influence by lower-level developers and dramatically increase the level of organizational control.

-Organizational research often proceeds as if influence by the rank-and-file professional and organizational control were mutually exclusive, in a zero-sum relation.
+These programs appeared to be engaged in an effort to increase simultaneously the degree of influence exercised by lower-level developers and higher-level managers.
+Notwithstanding the work by Tannenbaum (1968; see also Henderson and Lee, 1992; Sagie, 1997), organizational research often proceeds as if influence at lower and higher levels of authority were mutually exclusive, in a zero-sum relation.
 This case reminds us that they are not.
 In the four programs studied here, and in particular the two Level 5 ones, Program A and Program C, both higher-level and lower-level influence were relatively strong:

-- Control was achieved through a panoply of mechanisms.
-Higher levels of the management hierarchy made overall architectural choices.
-Standardization of processes allowed operational decision making to be safely decentralized (per March and Simon's model of premiss setting).
+Higher-level influence was exercised through standards, plans, and mutual adjustment mechanisms.
+Standardization of processes allowed operational decision-making to be safely decentralized (per March and Simon's model of premise-setting).
 Management exercised strong control over project schedules and plans.
 And management actively structured mutual adjustment between people and units.
-The autonomy of individuals and units was thus severely curtailed.
-Overall coordination and consistency of action was not accidental or emergent, but planned through centralized control. - Lower-level influence was also strong, as witnessed by the extensive involvement of staff in decision making and in developing and refining the standards, plans, and mutual adjustment processes under which they all worked.
-Management was committed to the philosophy of 'People support what they help create.'
-In the Level 5 programs, lower-level staff often participated in process tailoring; in contrast, such participation was significantly less common in the Level 3 programs.
-The Level 5 programs had 'improvement teams' in every subunit; in contrast, such teams were only occasionally operative in the Level 3 programs.
+The autonomy of action of individuals and units was thus severely curtailed.
+Overall coordination and consistency of action was not accidental or emergent, but planned through centralized control.

+Lower-level influence was also strong, as witnessed by the extensive involvement of staff in developing and refining the standards, plans, and mutual adjustment processes under which they all worked, and by management's commitment to the philosophy of "People support what they help create."